fpereiro/proof/notes.md

 - By using three degrees of characters, Petzold distinguishes the next character where to place the digit (degree 1, `ru`), characters already used on the partial multiplication (degree 2, `sv`) and characters that represent "rightmost zeroes" on a given partial multiplication (degree 3, `uw`).
 In this way, the running total is maintained.

 I believe I now understand this machine; but I'm not sure if my explanation has been good enough.
-If you don't fully understand it and you'd like to, please open a pull request or send me a message.
+If you don't fully understand it and you'd like to, please open an issue or send me a message.

 p109